oh-my-fish/plugin-tab/README.md

 $ tab [dir]            Open dir in a new tab
 $ tab [cmd]            Open a new tab and execute cmd
 $ tab [dir] [cmd] ...
 You can prolly guess
+$ tab [-s|--split]     Split the current tab instead of opening a new tab
+                       (Only supported in iTerm at this time)
 ```